sridharsabarish/yocto/Exercises/exercise5.md

 # Exercise : Create a layer
 * In this exercise we will explore and create new layers for our work.
-* We will move the recipe we create into this layer and try to build it ourselves.
+* We will move the recipe we created in the previous exercise into this layer and try to build it ourselves.

+## The tool
 `bitbake-layers` is a powerful comand, it can do almost everything we want with layers.

+## Exercises
 1. Identify what layers we have in the current poky build!
     - ` bitbake-layers show-layers`

-1. There are three major fields in it, layer-priority, -layer-index, and path.
+There are three major fields in it, layer-priority, -layer-index, and path.
+Can

 1. There is a file which keeps track of these layers, do you which one it it is?